Budget Rumours: Chancellor casting the net widely for tax rises

 Property taxes and capital gains tax

-Rumours also continue to swirl that sellers of the most valuable residential properties could have to pay capital gains tax with private residence relief being curtailed.
+Rumours also persist that sellers of the most valuable residential properties could have to pay capital gains tax with private residence relief being curtailed.
 In August The Times suggested this might happen for properties worth more than £1.5 million.

 However the Chancellor is reported to have abandoned plans for an "exit tax" on wealthy individuals due to concerns it could lead to a mass departure of millionaires from the UK.
 The proposed levy aimed to tax entrepreneurs selling assets before leaving the country.
 A source told The Telegraph the exit tax could potentially set a warning to others that the UK is "less welcoming" to entrepreneurs.
 They added: "Introducing an exit charge would risk signalling that the UK is less welcoming to entrepreneurs and global talent, and that’s not something the Chancellor wants to do."